Prompt-based Zero-shot Relation Extraction with Semantic Knowledge Augmentation: Introduction

 \section{Introduction}

-Relation classification aims to infer the semantic relation between a pair of entities in a sentence.
-However, existing approaches based on supervised learning~\cite{zhu-etal-2019-graph, DBLP:journals/corr/abs-2004-03786} or few-shot learning~\cite{Gao_Han_Liu_Sun_2019, ren-etal-2020-two, dong-etal-2020-meta, 10.1145/3459637.3482280} still require labeled data.
+Relation triplet extraction (RTE) aims to extract both the pairs of entities and relations from unstructured text.
+However, existing approaches based on supervised learning~\cite{ma-etal-2022-joint, zhong-chen-2021-frustratingly, ren-etal-2021-novel, huguet-cabot-navigli-2021-rebel-relation, zhu-etal-2019-graph, DBLP:journals/corr/abs-2004-03786} or few-shot learning~\cite{liu-etal-2022-simple, ijcai2022p407, han-etal-2021-exploring, Gao_Han_Liu_Sun_2019, ren-etal-2020-two, dong-etal-2020-meta} still require labeled data.
 They can not catch up with a dynamic and open environment where new classes emerge.
 In the real-world setting, the classes of instances are sometimes rare or never seen in the training data.
 Thus, we tend to learn a model similar to the way humans learn and recognize new concepts.
 Such a task is referred to as zero-shot learning (ZSL).
-We follow the definition of a more generalized zero-shot setting that partial classes are new~\cite{yinroth2019zeroshot}.
+We follow the same definition of ZSL in~\cite{chia-etal-2022-relationprompt, chen2021zsbert} to conduct experiments.

-Zero-shot relation classification aims to classify relations of name entities in a sentence that are absent from the learning stage.
-Existing approaches on zero-shot relation classification still have limitations.
-First, some models perform zero-shot relation classification by listing questions that define the relation’s slot values~\cite{levy-etal-2017-zero}.
-These models have a strong assumption that an excellent question-answering model is learned, and all values extracted from this model are correct.
-This is impractical in the real-world setting.
+Zero-shot RTE aims to extract relation triplets in a sentence that is absent from the learning stage.
+Figure~\ref{fig:example} shows an example of zero-shot RTE.
+The relation sets at the training and testing stages are disjoint.
+The model for zero-shot RTE is only trained on the seen relations in the training stage and extracts triplets with unseen relations in the testing stage.
+Existing approaches to zero-shot relation extraction still have limitations.
+First, some models perform zero-shot relation extraction by question answering~\cite{levy-etal-2017-zero} or by using GPT-2 to help generate synthetic data~\cite{chia-etal-2022-relationprompt}.
+These models have a strong assumption that an excellent additional deep learning model is learned, and that all values extracted from this model are correct.
 Second, some existing studies formulate relation extraction as a text entailment task~\cite{obamuyide-vlachos-2018-zero}.
 They only predict a binary label indicating whether the name entities in the given sentence can be described by a given description.
-Third, some state-of-the-art models leverage side (auxiliary) information to tackle zero-shot tasks.
-They focus on class names/descriptions semantic information, losing the connection or relationships between seen relations and unseen relations~\cite{10.1145/3459637.3482403, chen2021zsbert}.
+Third, some SOTA models leverage auxiliary information to tackle zero-shot tasks.
+They focus on class names/descriptions, losing the connection or relationships between seen relations and unseen relations~\cite{10.1145/3459637.3482403, chen2021zsbert, wang-etal-2022-rcl}.
+Besides, these works mainly focus on zero-shot relation classification (ZSRC), which only predicts unseen relations instead of triplets in the format of <head entity, relation, tail entity>.
+ZSRC has a strong assumption that two name entities are available for training.
+However, it is not realistic that name entities are already provided.